Optiva

-Optiva Inc. (formerly Redknee Solutions, Inc.) is a Canadian provider of Business support system and Operations Support Systems software and services to the telecommunications industry.
+Optiva Inc. (formerly Redknee Solutions, Inc.) is a Canadian telecommunications company that provides business support systems through cloud computing.

 History

 Optiva was founded in 1999 as Redknee Solutions by then CEO, Lucas Skoczkowski, and four other co-founders.
 The company expanded into Europe in 2000 and opened R&D facilities in Pune, India in 2004.
 It was later listed on the London AIM Index in 2007 and on the Toronto Stock Exchange in 2008.

 In 2017 ESW Capital took control of the company, removing the CEO, Lucas Skoczkowski, and replacing him with Danielle Royston from ESW Capital.